Call now

 • Safe Containment Procedures to prevent the spread of biohazards into unaffected areas.

-By following these practices, professionals reduce risks that could arise from improper cleaning methods.
+By following these practices, professionals reduce risks that could arise from improper cleaning methods, similar to the strict protocols used in biohazard cleanup after a crime scene.

 Removing Odors and Contaminants Effectively

 While some might assume that household cleaners or deodorizing sprays will suffice to eliminate decomposition odors, these methods are rarely effective and may possibly fail to address the root cause.
+Many over-the-counter products only provide masking of odors, temporarily covering up unpleasant smells rather than actually removing odor at the source.
 In fact, the longer odors are left untreated, the worse they become and the more difficult they are to remove.
 For example, in one case, a property owner struggled for weeks with persistent odors after a death scene, only to find that professional intervention was necessary to fully remediate the smell.
 Instead, professionals rely on specialized tools and techniques to tackle the root cause of the smell.

 Key Methods of Odor Removal: